dante-ev/docker-texlive/docs/adr/0001-base-on-sumandocTeXLive-2017.md

-# Base on sumandoc/TeXLive-2017
+# Do not base on any image

+## Context and Problem Statement

 The Docker image can be made from scratch or base (`FROM`) on an existing one.
 When choosing an existing one, which one should be taken?

+## Decision Drivers

 * Issue: https://github.com/scottkosty/install-tl-ubuntu is not updated anymore
 * Self-maintaining an image (from scratch) is hard and one repeats the mistakes, others have done
 * Patching an existing image (via PRs) might lead to rejections

-## Considered Alternatives
+## Considered Options

+- Do not base on any image
 - base on https://github.com/janweinschenker/docker-texlive/blob/master/Dockerfile - Ubuntu 17.10, texlive-full
 - base on https://github.com/thomasWeise/docker-texlive/blob/master/image/Dockerfile - Ubuntu 16.04, small installation
 - base on https://github.com/sumandoc/TeXLive-2017/blob/master/Dockerfile - Debian sid, install-tl-unx.tar.gz, LaTeXML